DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 ## STEP 6 - Run the DigiNode Setup script on your Raspberry Pi

 - Launch DigiNode Setup by entering: ```curl -sSL setup.diginode.tools | bash```
-- Follow th on-screen instructions to complete the setup process.
+- Follow the on-screen instructions to complete the setup process.
 - IMPORTANT: In DigiByte Core v7.17.3 there is a bug which means you cannot effectively run a testnet node on a Raspberry Pi.
 This will be fixed in v8.
 For now, only run a mainnet node on the Pi.

 *Need more help completing Step 6?
 Click [here](/docs/rpi_setup_step6_run_diginode_setup.md) for detailed step-by-step instructions.*